ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Storage: Global scratch storage on BeeGFS parallel file system

-* Development: Dedicated 10 Gpbs transfer node for faster file transfers in to and out from Wynton
+* Development: Dedicated 10 Gbps transfer node for faster file transfers in to and out from Wynton

 See also [NEWS]({{ '/about/news.html' | relative_url }}).